redaphid/resume/combined-octoblu-and-meshblu..md

 Meshblu can connect hundreds different of services, internet of things devices, and hobby projects to each by translating them to a common messaging system.

-I did resarch, design, and development on these projects and multiple connectors within, as well as led teams in the development of each.
+I did research, design, and development on these projects and multiple connectors within, as well as led teams in the development of each.